Team8304/Hearatale_Stories_App/README.md

 # Brainy Stories

 Release Notes
-- New features: quizzes come in increments now!
+- New features: Quizzes are now displayed in increments, rather than all at once.
-- Bugs fixed: removed the favorites tab, which crashes the app if selected.
+- Bugs fixed: Removed the favorites tab, which crashes the app if selected.
+Removed the favorites button as well.
-- Known bugs and defects: reward and zoo functionality will not be included upon release.
+- Known bugs and defects: Reward and Pets functionality will not be included upon release.

 Install Guide
 - Prerequisites: Android Studio w/ an emulator w/ Android 9, API 28